-When you order CenturyLink High-Speed Internet access service, the service we will quote you is based on the connection speeds that are available at your address.
+When you order CenturyLink High-Speed Internet access service, the service we will quote you is based on an advertised "up to" connection speed.
 We continually upgrade our network, but our quoted speed is based on the characteristics of the relevant network facilities at the time you order.
 We confirm your advertised speed at the time of installation.

 Note, due to CenturyLink's corporate history, the relevant data in the FCC report may refer to a CenturyLink or a Qwest service depending upon a customer's geographic area.

 Consumers may also determine the High-Speed Internet speeds available at their address on the CenturyLink website located at www.CenturyLink.com.
-For a full description of the CenturyLink High-Speed Internet service please refer to the services agreements at http://www.centurylink.com/Pages/AboutUs/Legal/.
+For a full description of the CenturyLink High-Speed Internet service, please refer to the service agreement at http://www.centurylink.com/aboutus/legal/.

 Once service is installed, customers can also determine the throughput of their High-Speed Internet service via CenturyLink Speed Test servers available at the following websites: